moul/mxs.sbrk.org/_app/_posts/photography/2014-12-20-development-sheet.md

 ## Film processing

-_This numbers are for a 600ml tank that can develop 2 films at a time._
+_These numbers are for a 600ml tank that can develop 2 films at a time._

 ### Products needed for 1 film